Akaizoku/rp-deploy/README.md

 # RiskPro-deploy

-RiskPro-deploy is a utility script that automatically manages certain tasks depending on configuration files.
+RiskPro-deploy is a utility script to install, configure, and manage OneSumX for Risk Management.

 ## Usage